saasbook/hw-sinatra-saas-wordguesser/docs/part_0_create_saas_app.md

-functions that match an incoming HTTP route, in this case `GET '/'` (the root URL), a very simple HTML document containing the string `Hello World` will be returned to the presentation tier as the result of the request.
+functions that match an incoming HTTP route, in this case `GET '/'` (the root URL), a very simple HTML document containing the string `Hello World` will be returned to the codesentation tier as the result of the request.

-To run our app, we have to start the application server and presentation tier (web) server.
+To run our app, we have to start the application server and codesentation tier (web) server.
 The `rack` application server is controlled by a file `config.ru`, which you must now create and version, containing the following: